How the P&G Supply Chain Thrives on Supply Chain Complexity

 Best-in-class corporate planning capabilities at the distributor level

 The new system allowed P&G to manage the huge quantity of data it receives from its markets to generate a reliable financial and supply forecast.
 It ingests data mainly from P&G’s Microsoft SQL Azure and SQL Server databases.
 It also exchanges data with various distributor ERP systems, P&G’s SAP ERP system, spreadsheets and other sources.
 Key distributors helped design the interface to ensure the best possible user experience.

 The system automatically generates the statistical forecast and the sales organization adds its intelligence to refine it and improve accuracy.
 This frees up Sales to focus on delivering the target instead of poring over massive spreadsheets to develop the forecasts.
 Crucially P&G is now able to factor in the many complex variables in its GDM supply chain to deliver unprecedented visibility, forecast accuracy, replenishment planning and predictive capabilities.
 Communication throughout the GDM network is better aligned and faster than ever before.

 In the next implementation phase, P&G will roll the system out to five more distributors in the French Overseas Territories, Tunisia, Cyprus and Malta.

 Caradonna concluded in his presentation: “We started out with a simple goal to deliver an online planning tool, but we ended up with so much more.
-Our ‘big wow’ moment came when we realised that we delivered a full end-to-end collaboration platform that not only met GDM’s complex requirements, but also gave unprecedented visibility and provided best-in-class corporate P&G planning capabilities at the distributor level.”
+Our ‘big wow’ moment came when we realized that we delivered a full end-to-end collaboration platform that not only met GDM’s complex requirements, but also gave unprecedented visibility and provided best-in-class corporate P&G planning capabilities at the distributor level.”